 I wrote a super detailed post on this subject called – Starting a Side Hustle?
 How to Choose a WordPress Theme.

-For more detailed information check out this post since it goes into detail on how to choose a theme and what to look for in your theme company.
+For more detailed information check out this post since it goes into detail about how to choose a theme and what to look for in your theme company.

 Here is the most important thing I recommend for a new mom blogger.